Skip to main content

 Recommended Resolution Paths:

-Path 1: Restart the Electric Desktop App.
-This can be done by accessing the application from the device’s applications (pictured below on MacBook Pro).
+• Path 1: Restart the Electric Desktop App.
+This can be done by accessing the application from the device’s applications.
 Follow any guidance that appears on opening action if the flow is asking you to log back in to Electric.

-Path 2: Restart the device itself.
+• Path 2: Restart the whole device itself.
 If the device has been on for several days or weeks, attempt to restore the connection by restarting the device so that the compute resources on the device are fresh.
-If the Electric Desktop App does not appear, attempt the recommendation in Path 1 above.

 Device Data Update Cadence